CikuMuhoro/-100PythonProjects-CodingJourney/README.md

 7. Simple Game : Guess a number : The computer randomly picks a number, and the player has to guess it.(GuesstheNumber)

-8. Simple Game : Rock Paper scissors
+8. Simple Game : Rock Paper scissors(RockPaperScissors)